-We are partnering with key stakeholders and co-regulators to design and conduct a review to identify any critical skills shortages in the sector and develop options to address these.
+We are partnering with key stakeholders and other regulators to design and conduct a review to identify any critical skills shortages in the sector and develop options to address these.

 Councillor awareness and training